PatrycjaMicle/recipe-app/README.md

 React,Javascript, using Tasty API.

-You'll find  all the components in src order.
+You'll find  all the components in src folder.